MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 ## Create a manifest

-To make a class-based resource available, you must include a `DscResourcesToExport` statement in the manifest file that instructs the module to export the resource.
-Our manifest looks like this:
+To make a class-based DSC Resource available, you must include a `DscResourcesToExport` statement in the manifest file that instructs the module to export the DSC Resource.
+Our manifest looks like
+this:

 ```powershell
 @{